Fletcher Allen, a Vermont university hospital and medical center, serves all of

 1. Does your program work with underserved populations?

-The population of Milton has many low income residents.
+The population of Milton has many financially underserved residents.
 Our inpatient team admits all the patients from the Community Health Center of Burlington which includes a large refugee population.
-Also, as part of the Vermont Community Health rotation, our residents work at the Community Health Center, farm worker clinics, the Safe Harbor Clinic which is a medical and dental clinic offering no-cost appointments and walk-ins for adults and families experiencing homelessness, and the crisis center.
+Also, as part of the Milton Family Practice/ Community Medicine rotation, our residents work at the Community Health Center, farm worker clinics, the Safe Harbor Clinic which is a medical and dental clinic offering no-cost appointments and walk-ins for adults and families experiencing homelessness, the Pearl Street Youth Center, which provides counseling services for youth and young adults thru age 25 and special services for at-risk youth, homeless teens and young adults as well as the crisis center.
 Residents also practice at rural Vermont family medicine offices.

 2. Does the residency clinic use an electronic medical record?